 In Chapter 13 we saw how to build simple entites with properties, identify and apply constraints using Bean Validation, identify the natural id and add a synthetic id.
 From now on we'll assume you know how to build simple entities - for each new entity that we build, we will start with it's basic structure and properties filled in.

-So, here is our starting point for Event:
+So, here is our starting point for Event (where we left at the end of the introduction, and including some comments reflecting the explanations above):

 src/main/java/org/jboss/jdf/example/ticketmonster/model/Event.java